ember-engines/ember-engines.com/markdown/guide/mounting-engines.md

 And that's it!
 The Engine's `application.hbs` will be rendered into the DOM at the mount location.

 Prior to Ember 2.16, the `{{mount}}` helper only accepts an Engine's name, no other variables are supported.
-As of Ember 2.16 a `model` variable and inline `hash` where you can even pass components is supported.
+As of Ember 2.16 a `model` argument can be used to pass state and/or context directly to an engine.
+An inline `hash` can even be used to pass components via `model`.
 For more information, please see [the documentation](https://www.emberjs.com/api/ember/3.7/classes/Ember.Templates.helpers/methods/mount?anchor=mount) for this helper.